-Warwick Ross established his reputation as a film producer with some of Australia’s most popular and successful feature films and holds an honours degree in Mechanical Engineering from the University of Melbourne.
+Warwick Ross established his reputation as a film producer with some of Australia’s most popular and successful feature films, and most recently, “Red Obsession”, the award winning wine documentary about Bordeaux and China.
+He also holds an Honours degree in Mechanical Engineering from the University of Melbourne.

 While this is an unusual background for a Vigneron, Warwick’s establishment of the Portsea Estate vineyard and label in 2000, in partnership with his sister Caron Wilson-Hawley, was a natural progression for him given his love of Burgundian wines (Pinot Noir and Chardonnay), his connection with the beautiful “Tintagel” property and his commitment to the Portsea/Sorrento area.
 His goal is to produce premium wines from grapes grown exclusively on the estate at Portsea.

 Warwick’s family has had strong ties with the Portsea/Sorrento area since the late 1800’s, when his grandfather, Dr. Frederick Kiel, as a young man, travelled regularly by paddle steamer from Melbourne to spend his summers at Sorrento.
 The Kiel family acquired “Pembroke”, an historic limestone cottage on Melbourne Road, as their summer residence, which remained in the family until the 1970’s.